giogodo/MaidenLands/README.md

 Maiden Land has rich background, history of its civilizations, culture, historical events, architecture and a main story line as well as a  well defined protagonist and story characters.

-Apart from main story line, tools will be developed free as well as exclusive, to allow users to create content; ranging from stories, quests, characters and locations to blacksmith and inventory items, the user created content can be sold using in game merchants and markets to other users.
+Apart from main story line, users will recieve complete developer kits and tools to create new content; ranging from stories, quests, characters and locations to blacksmith and inventory items, the user created content can be sold using merchants and markets in "MaidenLands" to other users.